KrisChambers/ntt/README.md

-## Ntt
+## Ntt - Entity Component System

-This is an entity component system i built to test some typing ideas I had.
+This is an entity component system to test some typing ideas and learn more about the ECS pattern.

 ## Basics